aaolaveh/anat-from-MNI/README.md

 [1]: https://alivelearn.net/?p=1456

-The `TDdatabase.mat` is also found in Xu Cui's website
+The `TDdatabase.mat` file is also found in Xu Cui's website

 #### How to use it?